DMW2151/building-on-dok8s/readme.md

 [Redis](https://redis.io/) is an open source in-memory data structure store used as a database, cache, and message broker.
 Redis provides high availability via [Redis Sentinel](https://redis.io/topics/sentinel) and automatic partitioning with [Redis Cluster](https://redis.io/topics/cluster-tutorial).

-For this deployment, I want to make sure that the service is highly available and that data is durable between instances.
+For this deployment, I want to make sure that the service is highly available and that data is replicated between instances.
 I'll make a few choices when deploying the `bitnami` Redis Sentinel [Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) which I'll highlight as I go.

 ### Configuring Redis